duskjet/aspnetcore-json-rpc/README.md

-`1030` | Error | A JSON-RPC message identifier exceeds length limit `1040` | Error | A JSON-RPC batch exceeds size limit `2000` | Warning | A JSON-RPC request processed as notification due to server configuration `2010` | Warning | A JSON-RPC request processed with result as notification due to client demand `2020` | Warning | A JSON-RPC request processed with error as notification due to client demand `3000` | Information | A JSON-RPC request processed as notification `3010` | Information | A JSON-RPC request processed with result `3020` | Information | A JSON-RPC request processed with error `4000` | Debug | A JSON-RPC request accepted for processing as a single item `4010` | Debug | A JSON-RPC request accepted for processing as a batch
+`1030` | Error | A JSON-RPC message identifier exceeds length limit `1040` | Error | A JSON-RPC batch exceeds size limit `2000` | Warning | A JSON-RPC request processed as notification due to server configuration `3000` | Information | A JSON-RPC request processed as notification `3010` | Information | A JSON-RPC request processed with result `3020` | Information | A JSON-RPC request processed with error `3030` | Information | A JSON-RPC request processed with result as notification due to client demand `3040` | Information | A JSON-RPC request processed with error as notification due to client demand `4000` | Debug | A JSON-RPC request accepted for processing as a single item `4010` | Debug | A JSON-RPC request accepted for processing as a batch